yohanboniface/sulci/README.rst

  Dans/PREP/dans les/DTN:pl/le faits/SBC:pl/fait ,/, la/DTN:sg/le répression/SBC:sg
  est/ECJ:sg/être contrebalancée/PAR:sg/contrebalancer

-These texts will be used to build the lexicon ; this group must be smaller.
+These texts will be used to build the lexicon ; the valid extension is '.lxc.lem.crp' ; this group must be smaller.

 Then, we can build the lexicon::